 We are seeking students with a background in engineering and a strong interest in a specialization in mechatronics and robotics.
 Our admission requirements are defined in § 5 of the approved study regulation document and contain:

 Application is open from now!
-Please apply through the ONLINE APPLICATION FORM send the following documents by August 15th (arrival to SUAS) latest:
+Please apply through the ONLINE APPLICATION FORM and afterwords send the following documents by May 15th (arrival to SUAS) latest:

 The application needs to be sent by mail to: